 Research shows that shoppers are more likely to take action on promotions or offers that are personalized to their likes, needs, and interests.
 According to research by McKinsey & Company, personalization can increase conversion rates by up to 15%, boost sales by 2%, and reduce marketing costs by up to 20%.

-For example, if a customer has looked at a specific bed frame on your website dozens of times, has put it in their cart, but hasn’t pulled the trigger, they may be price sensitive.
+When you spoon-feed shoppers the products they’re looking for, you’ll be able to drive sales.
+Let’s say a customer has looked at a specific bed frame on your website dozens of times, has put it in their cart, but hasn’t pulled the trigger because they’re price-sensitive.
 You could send them an exclusive offer for 10% off bed frames to help them make the purchase.

 Improved customer loyalty

-The more you know about your customers, the better you can curate their shopping experience, which can boost loyalty and repeat business.
-For example, with a customer loyalty program in place, you can send customized flash deals to incentivize sales and boost purchase frequency.
+Returning customers are worth more than one-off customers because they’ll spend more with you over a lifetime.
+The more you know about your customers, the better you can curate their shopping experience, which boosts loyalty and repeat business.
+For example, with a customer loyalty program in place, you can send customized flash deals to incentivize sales and increase purchase frequency.